Four essential outreach skills for putting a community engagement plan into action.

 1) Build organizational skills.

-Taking on an outreach project requires organization.
-If you’re a program manager, you’ll have to make sure your team members can control their own chaos and work well with others.
-It also means proficiency in capturing information, conducting research.
-A good base in organizational skills will form the foundation of successful outreach projects.
+Taking on an outreach project needs organization.
+If you’re a program manager, you’ll have to make sure your team members can control their own job duties and work well with others.
+It also means building skills in capturing information, conducting research.
+A good base in organizational skills will form a base of successful outreach projects.

 2) Tell a story—and feel free to make it personal.

-Our culture is built on connecting with others in society, and the best way to do that is to listen and relate to others’ stories.
+Our culture is built on connecting with others in society, and we make connections better through stories.
 Keeping hypertension under control might boil down to blood pressure readings, but it’s so much more engaging to know how and why it matters in real life.
 If you need help phrasing a story, the Acrobatant blog has a great article Three Ways to Tell Your Story in Healthcare Marketing.

 ReThink Health also has a Public Narrative Toolkit for outreach skills that includes short videos, worksheets, meeting agendas, and coaching tips for telling stories.

-When doing any kind of outreach, ask your team to think about their own experience or those of others and how it relates, because this is what sparks excitement and engagement.
+When doing any kind of outreach, ask your team to think about their own experience or those of others and how it relates.
+This is what sparks excitement and engagement.

 3) Make sure the right people hear it.